CouchPotato/CouchPotatoV1/README.md

 * Install Python 2.6 or higher
 * git clone/extract MM wherever you like
-* Run "sudo python setup.py install"
 * Rename "config.ini_tmpl" to "config.ini"
-* Run "paster serve config.ini" to start
+* Run "python MovieManager.py -d" to start in deamon mode
-* Goto http://localhost:5000 and login using "username" & "password"
+* Default login is "username" & "password"
 * Change username & password
 * Fill in all the config stuff